ihr-it-projekt/DayZModsInfo/The Mod Base/README.md

 #### 3. Publish Your Mod Package
 Create and publish your server mod package:
-- Use DayZ Tools Publisher
+- Use the DayZ Tools Publisher
 - Configure your workshop item
 - Publish and update your mod package